MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/preview-setup-mobile-offline.md

    >![Add entity](media/mol_add_entity.png "Add entity")

-9. Select an entity.
-Only entities that can be enabled for mobile offline appear in the **Entity** list.
+8. Select an entity.
+Only entities that can be enabled for mobile offline appear in the **Entity** list and then select **Next**.

    > [!div class="mx-imgBorder"]
    >![Add entity](media/mol_add_entity_1.png "Add entity")

-10. Select a **Data Download Filter** based on the ownership type for the entity.
+10. Select a filter based on the ownership type for the entity.
 Entity ownership is decided when you create the entity.
 For more information, see [Types of entities and entity ownership](https://docs.microsoft.com/powerapps/maker/common-data-service/types-of-entities).

    |Entity ownership type|Available Data Download Filter options |